wickathou/diploi.com/src/content/blog/hosting_svelte_apps/hosting_svelte_apps.md

 ## Configuring a custom domain for your SvelteKit application in Production

-At this point, your application will be using a `.diploi.app` domain by default, which you can change instead to use a custom domain.
+At this point, your application will be using a `.diploi.me` domain by default, which you can change instead to use a custom domain.
 To configure use a custom domain for your Production Deployment, you need to:

 - Go to your Production Deployment's options tab, visible from the dashboard or by going directly to its URL, eg. `https://console.diploi.com/<YOUR_USERNAME>/project/<YOUR_PROJECT_ID>/deployment/<YOUR_DEPLOYMENT_ID>/options`
 - Find the section "Endpoints", where you will see the option "Use Auto-Generated Endpoints" enabled by default.
 Click on it to disable it.
-- An input field with your current `.diploi.app` URL will appear with a checkbox below to enable a custom domain.
+- An input field with your current `.diploi.me` URL will appear with a checkbox below to enable a custom domain.
 When you click on it, you'll be able to change your domain.
 - When you are done, scroll down the page and click "Save Changes"
 - Next, you need to go to your domain's DNS settings and create a new CNAME record that points to **edge.diploi.com**